magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > NOTE 5: Again, to follow the separation of concerns principle, we
 > moved here the *re-password* regular expression previously defined
 > in the `login.clj` source file.
-So, remember to delete it from that
+So, later remember to delete it from
-> source file.
+> that source file.

-> NOTE 6: `valip` provides the `email-address?` built-in
+> NOTE 6: `valip` provides the `email-address?` built-in predicate
-> predicate which matches the passed email value against an embedded
+> which matches the passed email value against an embedded regular
-> regular expression.
-This regular expression is based on RFC 2822 and
+> expression.
+This regular expression is based on RFC 2822 and it is
-> it is defined in the `valip.predicates` namespace.
+> defined in the `valip.predicates` namespace.
 This is why the
-> `*re-email*` regular expression is not needed anymore.
+> `*re-email*` regular expression is not needed anymore and later you

-We now need to update the `login.clj` file by calling the just defined `user-credential-errors` function.
+> have to delete it as well from the `login.clj` file.

+When you save the file you'll get a compilation error.
+This is because you still have to update the `login.clj` source file as a next step.
+You can safely go on.

 Open the `login.clj` file from the `src/clj/modern_cljs/` directory and modify it as follows:

 ```clj
 (ns modern-cljs.login